Mook-as/stackato-doc/admin/reference/architecture.rst

 When additional DEAs are in use and traffic increases, additional routers can be added to handle the load.
 This will require a :ref:`load balancer <cluster-load-balancer>` to be available in the cluster.

-.. index:: Primary

-.. _architecture-primary:

-Primary
-^^^^^^^

-The primary node is the main entry point for a Stackato setup.
-It is a mandatory part of a Core node and runs a number of system critical processes.

-In a cluster setup, this will be the node that nodes performing other roles are attached to.
-Every cluster must include exactly one Primary node.

-.. index:: Base

-.. _architecture-base:

-Base
-^^^^

-The base role comprises of several processes that are necessary for any node to function as part of a stackato cluster, and is mostly responsible for communicating with the primary node and forwarding log information.

-This role cannot be disabled on any node.

-.. index:: Controller

-.. _architecture-controller:

-Cloud Controller
-^^^^^^^^^^^^^^^^

-The Controller manages most of the operations of a Stackato system.
-It hosts the Management Console, provides the API endpoint for client access, manages the cloud_controller process, provisions services, dispatches applications for staging and deployment, and (with the Health Manager) tracks the availability of DEA nodes.

-In the case of a cluster setup, it resides on the :ref:`Core node
-<server-cluster-core-node>` that all other VM's in the cluster connect
-to.

-A single Controller is sufficient for small and mid-sized clusters, but :ref:`multiple Controllers <cluster-multi-controllers>` can be configured if neccessary for larger implementations.

 .. index:: Droplet Execution Agents
 .. index:: DEA